 An Independent Voice for Norfolk County

-I am running because for too long the Commissioners' Office has lacked sustainable, accountable, transparent management.
+I am running for this office because for too long the Commissioners' Office has lacked sustainable, accountable, transparent management.
 I am the best candidate to provide what the Office needs because I've spent my entire career as a public servant focused on solving problems, not reinforcing the partisan divide.
 I care deeply about Norfolk County, and I want to give back as your Commissioner.

 - Sustainability: Purchase green equipment for the Presidents Golf Course, retool county buildings to earn LEED certifications, and update the Norfolk Agricultural High School curriculum to include the latest in scientific consensus on climate change and environmental protection.
 Advocate against environmentally harmful projects afflicting the County, such as the Weymouth compressor station.
+Act with transparency in projects affecting County land, such as the Norfolk Aggie solar project.

 - Representation: Better reflect the diversity of Norfolk County by serving as the first independent Commissioner in living memory and the first female Commissioner in 30 years.
 Work toward parity in gender between employees of County-managed agencies.
 Currently only 10% of employees under the control of the Commissioners are women.